christiantferreira/Simplr-Invoicing/docs/FINALIZATION_TASK_LIST.md

 # Simplr Invoicing - Finalization Task List

-This document outlines the pending tasks for the finalization sprint of the Simplr Invoicing project, focusing on items marked as "Parcial" (Partially Implemented) or "Ausente/Errado" (Absent/Wrong) as per the technical review.
+This document outlines the pending tasks for the finalization sprint of the Simplr Invoicing project, focusing on items marked as "Em Andamento" (In Progress) as per the technical review.
 Tasks are organized by functional area to facilitate systematic completion.

 ## Area: Supabase Database Design & Implementation
 - **Task 2.1: Complete Database Schema with Relationships and Constraints** ✅ *Conforme*: Schema completed with relationships, constraints, and indexes.